RaviW1/osu_game_proj/README.md

 t or y to cycle between displayed blocks
 u or i to cycle displayed charm
 o or p to cycle currently shown enemy
+Left click on left or right half of game window to change to previous or next level

 ## Known bugs
 none